JJ-Twigg/ADP-Capstone-Final-Link/READMEJosh.md

 window and then it allows u to have no housekeeper. which cant be assigned later.

-also in houskeeper emplyoees tab whatefver u cant tell whichhousekeper is taken i dont think?

 also start time end time need to be actual times u should not be able to write what u want

-reservation page needs roomid connected to that res and must do getEmployee() to get what housekeepr is working there

-center total revenue in admin dash,

 check all update and delete functionality on table pages.

 make windows close when making res to stop desolate records

-think maybe adding system price for payment of rooms using setters idk if its worth it for such a small thing. but have to get from db as admin can update price at anytime

 think about adding code to insert 6 rooms when program runs? instead of manual insertion